top of page

 • Hydration pack and / or bottles, sufficient to carry minimum 1L water.

 • Subject to the forecast weather conditions you may be asked to show any other items from the mandatory kit list.
 This will be communicated in advance if this is the case.
-If you do not have the appropriate kit with you when you register, you will not be allowed to race.
+If you do not have the appropriate kit with you when you register, you will not be allowed to run.
 Much of the kit is not for when you are moving but if you become unable to move and are awaiting assistance.
 It is your responsibility to work with this system and respect the plan put in place by our safety team.

 You must have all the mandatory kit as outlined.